|4||Oak Park, Michigan|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in San Antonio air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in San Antonio is currently 1.9 times the WHO annual air quality guideline value

 Good 42 US AQI